symfony/symfony-docs/routing.rst

 Generating URLs in commands works the same as :ref:`generating URLs in services <routing-generating-urls-in-services>`.
 The only difference is that commands are not executed in the HTTP context.
-Therefore, if you generate absolute URLs, you'll get ``http://localhost/`` as the host name instead of your real host name.
+Therefore, if you generate absolute URLs, you will get ``http://localhost/`` as the host name instead of your real host name.

 The solution is to configure the ``default_uri`` option to define the